 Code Section Description 12-36-2120(3) Textbooks, books, magazines, periodicals, newspapers and access to online information used in a course of study or for use in a school or public library.
 These items may be in printed form or in alternative forms such as microfilm or CD ROM.
 Certain communication services and equipment subject to tax under South Carolina Code §§12-36-910(B)(3) and 12-36-1310(B)(3) are not exempt.
-12-36-2120(8) Newspapers, newsprint paper and South Carolina Department of Agriculture Market Bulletin 25 12-36-2120(10)(a) Meals or food used in furnishing meals to K-12 students in schools (not for profit) 12-36-2120(26) Television, radio and cable TV supplies, equipment, machinery, and electricity 12-36-2120(27) Zoo plants and animals
+12-36-2120(8) Newspapers, newsprint paper and South Carolina Department of Agriculture Market Bulletin 26 12-36-2120(10)(a) Meals or food used in furnishing meals to K-12 students in schools (not for profit)

-25 This exemption also states that sales of religious publications (e.g., The Bible, hymnals) are exempt; however, the South Carolina Supreme Court held in Thayer v.
+26 This exemption also states that sales of religious publications (e.g., The Bible, hymnals) are exempt; however, the South Carolina Supreme Court held in Thayer v.
 South Carolina Tax Commission, 307 S.C.
 6, 413 S.E.2d 810 (1992), that the exemption for religious publications was unconstitutional.
 Therefore, sales of religious publications are subject to the sales and use tax, unless otherwise exempt under the law.
 For more information, see South Carolina Information Letter #92-8.

-Code Section Description 12-36-2130(2) Exhibition rentals for museums (charitable, eleemosynary or governmental museums) (use tax only) 26 Temporary Proviso 117.36, (Act 91 of 2019) Purchases of tangible personal property during the state fiscal year 2019-2020 for use in private primary and secondary schools, including kindergarten and early childhood education programs, are exempt from the use tax if the school is exempt from income taxes under Internal Revenue Code $\S501(c)(3)^{27}$
+Code Section Description 12-36-2120(26) Television, radio and cable TV supplies, equipment, machinery, and electricity 12-36-2120(27) Zoo plants and animals 12-36-2130(2) Exhibition rentals for museums (charitable, eleemosynary or governmental museums) (use tax only) 27 Temporary Proviso 117.36, (Act No. 135 of 2020) Purchases of tangible personal property during the state fiscal year 2020-2021 for use in private primary and secondary schools, including kindergarten and early childhood education programs, are exempt from the use tax if the school is exempt from income taxes under Internal Revenue Code $\S 501(c)(3)^{28}$